datovy-edam/Edam.Data.Catalog/Edam.Data.CatalogModel/README.md

 - A Data (File) is a child of an Item and will hold the binary blob.

-The Catalog Tree Builder (see related Catalog Model) can be used to prepare a Tree that could be viewed in Web or other related components.
+The Catalog Tree Builder can be used to prepare a Tree that could be viewed in Web or other related targets.

-Try the component by running the provided Test Catalog class / methods.
+Try the component by running the provided Test Catalog various class / methods.